AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 ## Get reviews and approvals

-Use the Approvals pane, accessible on the top menu bar of the Canvas, to obtain reviews, track review comments, and get approvals from stakeholders.
+Use the Approvals panel, accessible on the top menu bar of the Canvas, to obtain reviews, track review comments, and get approvals from stakeholders.

 To obtain reviews and approvals: